Kirchoffs/simple-db/src/main/java/org/syh/demo/simpledb/transaction/README.md

 They must obtain the appropriate xlocks (including the xlock on the eof marker) and hold them to completion.

 ## Transaction in Project
+### How to pin a block
+Given a block, the transaction needs to pin the block in the buffer pool and return the corresponding buffer.
+Each transaction has its own pinned buffer list.

+1. BufferManager checks if the block is already in the buffer pool, if so, it will return the buffer.
+2. If not, it will check if there is an unpinned buffer in the buffer pool.
+If there is, it will read the block from the disk to the buffer.
+3. If not, it will wait until some buffers are available in the buffer pool or the timeout is reached.
+If it still cannot get the block, it will throw an exception.

 ### How to read an integer value from a block
+Before reading or writing a block, the transaction needs to pin the block in the buffer pool.

 1. ConcurrencyManager acquires a slock on the block.
 2. Get the buffer from BufferManager.
 3. BufferManager returns the value from the buffer based on the offset.